Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Related Work

 A different type of attack is a \emph{targeted} attack, in which the attacker seeks to cause errors on specific test examples or small sub-populations of test examples \citep{gu2017badnets, chen2017targeted, burkard2017analysis, koh2017understanding, shafahi2018poison, suciu2018does}.
-For example, an attacker might seek to have all of the emails that they send marked as non-spam while leaving other emails unaffected.
+For example, an attacker might seek to have all of the emails that they send marked as non-spam while leaving other emails unaffected; or an attacker might seek to cause a face recognition system to recognize their face as that of a particular victim's (as in \citet{biggio2012biometric} and \citet{biggio2013biometric}, which build off the attacks in \citet{kloft2012security}).
 Targeted attackers only seek to change the predictions of the model on a small number of instances, and therefore might be able to add in 50 poisoned training points to cause an error on a single test point \citep{shafahi2018poison}.
 Targeted attacks are well-motivated from a security perspective: attackers might only care about a subset of the model's prediction, and targeted attacks require less control over the training set and are therefore easier to carry out.

 The \inf{} and \kkt{} attacks in \refsecs{improved-inf}{kkt} do not make any assumptions on the nature of the test set $\sDtest$, and can therefore handle the targeted attack setting without modification.
-In contrast, the \mm{} attack in \refsec{improved-mm} assumes that the training error is a good approximation to the test error, and thus is only appropriate in the indiscriminate attack setting.
+In contrast, the \mm{} attack in \refsec{improved-mm} assumes that the training error is a good approximation to the test error, and is thus only appropriate in the indiscriminate attack setting.

 \paragraph{Backdoor attacks.} A backdoor attack is a targeted attack that seeks to cause examples that contain a specific backdoor pattern, e.g., a bright sticker \citep{gu2017badnets} or a particular type of sunglasses \citep{chen2017targeted}, to be misclassified.
 Backdoor attacks work by superimposing the chosen backdoor pattern onto particular training examples from a given class, which causes the model to associate the backdoor pattern with that class (and therefore misclassify, at test time, examples of a different class that also contain the backdoor pattern).
 The attackers in \citet{gu2017badnets} and \citet{chen2017targeted} do not need to know the model that the defender is using; in fact, the attacker in \citet{chen2017targeted} does not even need any knowledge of the training set, instead adding examples from a external dataset.
 These weaker assumptions on attacker capabilities are common in targeted attacks.
 In contrast, the indiscriminate attacks that we develop in this paper make use of knowledge of the model and the training set in order to have high leverage.